vegaprotocol/vega.xyz/src/pages/privacy.md

 - to ensure that content from our website is presented in the most effective manner for you and for your device(s); and/or
 - to administer our website and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes, or otherwise as part of our efforts to keep our website safe and secure.

 We may also use aggregate information and statistics for the purposes of monitoring website usage in order to help us to develop our website and our services.
 We may also provide such aggregate information to third parties.
 These statistics will not include information that can be used to identify you, as the information is anonymised and ‘de-identified’.
-More information is in our Cookie Policy.
+More information is in our Cookies/Local Storage Policy.

 ## Direct marketing